RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

 #####cenpack

 #####STRAND_STRAND_WEIGHTS
-First value:  Boolean (0 or 1).
+First value:  Set to 0 or 1 (all values > 0.5 treated as 1).
 If 1, includes a distance score term for strand pairing.

 Second value: cutoff *sequence* distance between strands to be considered nonlocal (local strands get less of a score bonus for pairing).